Economy of Vietnam: External debt, foreign aid and foreign investment

 In 2004, external debt amounted to US$16.6 billion, or 37% of GDP.

 From 1988 to December 2004, cumulative foreign direct investment (FDI) commitments totaled US$46 billion.
 By December 2004, about 58% had been dispersed.
 About half of FDI has been directed at the two major cities (and environs) of Ho Chi Minh City and Hanoi.
-In 2003 new foreign direct investment commitments were US$1.5 billion.
+In 2003, new foreign direct investment commitments were US$1.5 billion.
 The largest sector by far for licensed FDI is industry and construction.
 Other sectors attracting FDI are oil and gas, fisheries, construction, agriculture and forestry, transportation and communications, and hotels and tourism.
 From 2006 to 2010, Vietnam hoped to receive US$18 billion of FDI to support a targeted growth rate in excess of 7%.
 Despite rising investments, foreign investors still regard Vietnam as a risky destination, as confirmed by recent survey by the Japan External Trade Organization of Japanese companies operating in Vietnam.
 Many of the respondents complained about high costs of utilities, office rentals and skilled labor.
 Corruption, bureaucracy, lack of transparent regulations and the failure to enforce investor rights are additional obstacles to investment, according to the U.S. State Department.
 Vietnam tied with several nations for the 102nd place in Transparencies International's Corruption Perceptions Index in 2004.
 A study was conducted to examine the effect foreign investment had on corruption in Vietnam.
 The study concluded that the propensity of foreign firms to bribe at entry is higher in restricted sectors.
 Also, the removal of investment restrictions leads to reductions in bribery as a result of more Foreign Investment Enterprises, and consequently more competition entering that sector.

 The World Bank's assistance program for Vietnam has three objectives: to support Vietnam's transition to a market economy, to enhance equitable and sustainable development and to promote good governance.
 From 1993 through 2004, Vietnam received pledges of US$29 billion of official development assistance (ODA), of which about US$14 billion, or 49%, has been disbursed.
 In 2004, international donors pledged ODA of US$2.25 billion, of which US$1.65 billion actually was disbursed.
 Three donors accounted for 80% of disbursements in 2004: Japan, the World Bank, and the Asian Development Bank.
 From 2006 to 2010, Vietnam hopes to receive US$14 billion to US$15 billion of ODA.

-Pledged foreign direct investment US$21.3 billion for 2007 and a record US$31.6 billion for the first half of 2008.
+Pledged foreign direct investment was US$21.3 billion for 2007 and a record US$31.6 billion for the first half of 2008.
 Mergers and acquisitions have gradually become an important channel of investments in the economy, especially after 2005.

+In 2023, Vietnam realised foreign direct investment in the amount of US$23.2 billion and recorded a further US$36.6 billion in registered FDI commitments.